 When I first started out in business I had the all-too-common attitude of only paying my suppliers after I'd been paid.
 It was only after being on the receiving-end of this kind of thinking several dozen times that I realized what a fallacy it is.
 It shouldn't be the supplier or laborer's problem when you get paid.
 Meeting obligations in a timely manner is part of doing business and being in business means that you have a mark-up on your costs, and that means you're being paid to be in the middle of the transaction.
 Shut up, suck it up and pay the suppliers promptly.
 If needed, that's what bank lines of credit are for.

 One excellent way of building goodwill is paying the smallest people first.
 In my case it's the talented freelancers who are such an important part of my business.
 I typically pay freelancers net seven days.
 In the same talent marketplace where I work, many of the bigger firms pay net 120 and only after a dozen phone calls.
 So, all things being equal, when I call a freelancer and the bigger firms call too, whose job will the freelancer take first?

 Hopefully that's not everything I've learned in my first 30 years.
 But if I had the same grasp of these ideas when I was 25, as I do now at 55, I would have saved a lot of time, grief and lost profits.
 What are your thoughts on what you've just read?
 Please join us on the Business Procedures & Marketing COW and add your experiences, comments, suggestions and questions.

 Nick Griffin is the founder of Griffin Communications Inc., a Towson, Maryland-based production company specializing in corporate communications, video and advertising.
 His clients range in size from small industrial companies to large, multi-national manufacturers.
-Nick is also the founding leader of Creative COW's Business Procedures & Marketing forum, as well as senior business advisor to CreativeCOW.net.
+Nick is also the founding leader of Creative COW's Business Procedures & Marketing forum, and has served as senior business advisor to CreativeCOW.net.